Miki Núñez: 2019: Amuza

 Núñez released a single titled "Celébrate" on 28 June 2019.
 The single preceded the release of his first studio album, titled Amuza, on 13 September 2019.
 It debuted at number one on the Spanish Albums Chart.
 The release of the album was followed by the same-titled tour in fourteen cities across Spain.

 2020–present: Iceberg and television projects

 On 8 May 2020, Núñez released a single titled "Me Vale".
 The song was included in his second studio album, titled Iceberg, that was released on 20 November 2020 and debuted at number four on the Spanish Albums Chart.

 In October 2020, Núñez debuted as television presenter for the TV3 reality television music competition Cover.
 In 2022, he hosted another TV3 music talent show, Eufòria, alongside Marta Torné.
 Also in 2022, Telecinco announced Núñez as the host for the online casting of Got Talent España.
 In January and February 2023, Nuñez, alongside Aitor Albizua, hosted La Noche del Benidorm Fest, the side show of the television song contest Benidorm Fest 2023.

+In 2023, he was cast in the supporting role of David in the TV3 teen drama Jo mai mai, which marked his acting debut on television.